ATTAC-EEW-in-Central-America/pyShake/docs/contribute.rst

         python -m pip uninstall eewsimpy
         python -m pip install ./

+2. Make sure all dependencies are listed in `requirements.txt`.
+3. Make sure version number is upgraded in `setup.py` in order to trigger `pip` update and consistent with `docs/conf.py` (variable `release`).
-2. Make sure all features are documented and test documentation with (requires `sphinx` installed) and check the result (open `_build/html/index.html`):
+4. Make sure all features are documented and test documentation with (requires `sphinx` installed) and check the result (open `_build/html/index.html`):

     .. code:: sh